-I’m a huge fan of quick breads.
-Keyword: Quick!
-This recipe will make one decent sized, chocolatey loaf of pumpkin bread, or two smaller loaves (perfect for freezing and saving!), in little to no time.
+I’m a huge fan of quick bread.
+This recipe will make one decent-sized, chocolatey loaf of pumpkin bread or two smaller loaves (perfect for freezing and saving!) in little to no time.
 All you need is one pan, a bowl, a whisk, some pantry ingredients, and these easy steps to make the magic happen:

-Pour yourself a cup of coffee, forget about the laundry, and enjoy a slice (or 2, or 3…) with a slathering of butter and a drizzle of honey.
-Delish!
+- Pour yourself a cup of coffee, forget about the laundry, and enjoy a slice (or 2 or 3…) with a slathering of butter and a drizzle of honey.

 Let your creativity shine, sugar!
 Try out these ingredient suggestions for mixing into the bread dough, either alone or in addition to the chocolate chips: